This post may contain affiliate links. Please read my disclosure.

 But have you had lobster pasta, or more importantly, lobster ravioli?
 If you haven't, you really are missing out.
 You've probably seen it at restaurants and debated ordering it, but just never took the plunge.

 The sauce for lobster ravioli is super important in complementing the lobster.
-While a tomato sauce or brown butter sauce is most common, I wanted something even more decadent with this tomato cream sauce.
+While a tomato sauce or brown butter sauce is most common, I wanted something even more decadent with a tomato cream sauce.

 Jump to: